 Mojo Jojo also pulls a gambit to make the girls super huge so that they wreck townsville as they search for him.
 He's more anxious than usual about being caught, but the growth does get half the job done.

-On the episode "Sandy, Spongebob, and the Worm", Spongebob and Sandy managed to drive a giant off a cliff to get rid of it.
+In the episode "Sandy, Spongebob, and the Worm", Spongebob and Sandy managed to drive a giant off a cliff to get rid of it.
 However, at the same time the citizens of Bikini Bottom were pushing the city somewhere else in an attempt to get away from the worm.
 The city ended up at the bottom of the cliff that the worm fell off and so the giant worm landed on top of Bikini Bottom, destroying it.

+Duck Dodgers destroys Planet X in an argument with Marvin the Martian in the original Looney Tunes short.
 Seeing as it was a Cold War satire, this was quite intentional.

 In the episode of Disney's Aladdin: The Series that introduces clean freak inventor Mechanicles, the villain attempts to destroy a village.
 The heroes' attempts to stop him end up forcing the villain to unleash his Humongous Mecha beetle to attack the village.
 As a result of the following battle, the village is demolished.
 Hilariously lampshaded by the village elder.